sofiakatzman/Cocktail-Finder/README.md

 # Description:

-Cocktail Finder is a cocktail recipe finder app that will match you with a cocktail recipe based on ingredients you have on hand.
+Cocktail Finder is a cocktail recipe finder app that will match you with a cocktail recipe based on your choice of base spirit and mixer.

-Pending Feature: When searching for a recipe, the user has the option to limit the amount of additional ingredients needed in order to create the output cocktail.

 Pending Feature: Users can like cocktails and their likes are stored.